-Vast herds, huge predator concentrations, uninterrupted views, river crossings, huge lion prides, great leopard sightings, high concentration of cheetah, some of the best camps in Africa.
-What more do you want!
-The Serengeti is one of those very rare places that receives so many accolades yet manages to live up to all the hype.
-Surrounded by amazing tribes, such as the Masai and Hadzabe, there is even more to this park than meets the eye.
+The Serengeti is one of those very rare places that has a huge reputation, yet still somehow manages to surpass expectations and take your breath away.
+Surrounded by remarkable tribes such as the Masai and Hadzabe, this wider area is also fascinating from a cultural perspective.
 In a nutshell, the Serengeti is the mother of all safari parks and the most celebrated wildlife reserve in the world.
 It is like a lost world.
-In our view there is nowhere else like it.
+There is absolutely nowhere else to match it.
 Absolutely outstanding!

 Serengeti: where to stay

 The Serengeti has a wide variety of accommodation, ranging from large hotels to small luxury lodges and no frills safari camps.
 The Serengeti is most famous however for its mobile camps - light weight safari camps that effectively move with the Migration herds.
 There are a number of these mobile camps operating in the Serengeti with our favourites being Alex Walker's Serian, Nomad Serengeti Safari Camp, Asilia's Olakira Camp and finally CCA Serengeti Under Canvas.
 Ubuntu has been a welcome introduction as a more economical alternative.

 If the idea of 'going mobile' is a little too adventurous then our favourite luxury lodges are Singita's Faru Faru, Sabora and Sasakwa or their Singita Mara Tented Camp, as well as Kleins Camp, Sayari Camp and Nomad Lamai Camp.
 The Serena and Sopa hotels, central and with good year-round game viewing, are the best accommodations for those with young children.

 Serengeti: when to go